 If the blog you are seeing live doesn’t look like the design you created in your Showit backend, it could be as simple as the wrong theme set.
 To check this hover over appearance and go to themes.
 If you are on our tier 2 basic blog subscription this should be set for you by default.
 If the Showit theme is set then everything is fine, if not click on the Showit theme then select activate.

 So you’ve checked through all the settings and something is still up, maybe changes you’ve made to the blog design aren’t publishing.
 There is another option, much like how your browser can cache old data, so can Wordpress.
-There are two different ways of flushing this cache based on which of our servers you may be on.
-See the images below.
+The screenshot below will show you how to flush that cache!

 If flushing or purging your Wordpress cache doesn’t work then you will want to contact our support team for further assistance in troubleshooting the issue.Learn the basic blog settings you should see in your blog to ensure everything is connected and functioning properly.